finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String transactionId = "transactionId_example"; // String | The unique id of the transaction to upsert properties against.
+    String transactionId = "transactionId_example"; // String | The unique id of the transaction to update or insert properties against.
-    Map<String, PerpetualPropertyValue> transactionProperties = new HashMap(); // Map<String, PerpetualPropertyValue> | The properties with their associated values to upsert onto the              transaction. try {
+    Map<String, PerpetualPropertyValue> transactionProperties = new HashMap(); // Map<String, PerpetualPropertyValue> | The properties with their associated values to update or insert onto the              transaction. try {
       AddTransactionPropertyResponse result = apiInstance.addTransactionProperty(scope, code, transactionId, transactionProperties);
       System.out.println(result);